807354389340702

 The image below shows the mixing scheme of the additive colour system.
 It looks like this:

-The additive colour system is not to be confused with the subtractive colour system, which is used e.g. for print.
-This system is called ‘subtractive’ because less and less light is reflected when mixing colours, mixing results in darker colours.
-The primary colours of the subtractive colour system are cyan, magenta and yellow.
+The additive colour system is not to be confused with the subtractive colour system, which is used for printing, for example.
+This system is called 'subtractive' because when mixed, less and less light is reflected back, creating darker colours.
+The main colours of the subtractive colour system are cyan, magenta and yellow.

 RGB lighting

-RGB lighting can form all colours, ranging from warm orange to cool blue.
+RGB lighting can take on all colours, ranging from warm orange to cool blue.
 It is often used in LED strips.
-In RGB LED strips we distinguish three types:
+With RGB LED strips, we distinguish between three types:

-• Classic RGB: a LED strip with triple diodes (red, green and blue on one diode).
+1. Classic RGB: an LED strip with triple diodes (red, green and blue on one diode).
 To form white light, the three diodes are used simultaneously.
-With these classic RGB the white light may contain traces of other colours.
-This white light will not have the same brightness as the white light of a true white LED.
+However, the white light may contain traces of other colours.
+This white light will not have the same brightness of a true white LED diode.

-• RGB+W: A LED strip with triple diodes (red, green and blue on one diode) and a separate white diode for pure white light.
-Because of the larger distance between the two diodes of the same colour, evenly distributed light is not guaranteed.
-With this type of RGB, the distinction between the different light beams will be easier to see.
+2. RGB+W: an LED strip with triple diodes (red, green and blue on one diode) and a separate white diode for pure white light.
+Due to the greater distance between two diodes of the same colours, even light is not guaranteed.
+The distinction between different light beams will be easier to see with this type of LED strip.

-• RGBW: A LED strip with quadruple diodes (red, green, blue and white on one diode).
-Provides nice evenly distributed lighting in any colour.
+3. RGBW: an LED strip with quadruple diodes (red, green, blue and white on one diode).
+Provides nice even light in every colour.